slicervm/docs.slicervm.com/docs/examples/run-a-task.md

 Use-cases could include:

+* Running an AI coding agent in a contained environment without risking your whole workstation
 * Starting on-demand IDEs for pull request development or review
-* Running an AI coding agent in a contained environment without risking your whole workstation
+* Autoscaling Kubernetes nodes - added and removed on demand
 * Running a CI build or compiling untrusted customer code
 * Starting a temporary service such as a database for end to end testing
 * Cron jobs, batch jobs, and serverless functions